json-e/json-e/README.md

 ### Browser

 JSON-e is distributed as a CommonJS package is not designed to be included directly in a browser with `<script>`.
-Instead, it must be incorproated using a tool that understands CommonJS such as Webpack.
+Instead, it must be incorporated using a tool that understands CommonJS such as Webpack.
 See [Neutrino](https://neutrino.js.org/) for an easy, configuration-free way to build such applications.